"Watching a great Keynote... Immediately usable content from a great speaker."

 Abstract

 Everything starts with trust.
-And often, trust is enough.
-However, misplaced trust—trusting the wrong thing, the wrong amount, or at the wrong time—can have catastrophic consequences.
+It is foundational in every aspect of our personal and professional lives.
+And in many situations, trust alone is sufficient.
+However, sometimes relying solely on trust can have catastrophic consequences.
 But how can we know when trust is enough?
-And what do we do when it is not?
-By practicing skepticism!
+And what can we do when it is not?
+By evaluating risk and practicing skepticism!

-Join me as I explore trust, promote skepticism, offer practical ways to develop critical thinking, and show how these ideas apply to AI and your context.
+Join me as I explore trust, examine risk, promote skepticism, offer practical ways to develop critical thinking, and show how all these ideas apply to AI and your context.

 NOTE